zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 root@beaglebone:/var/lib/cloud9/$ git clone git@github.com:zettajs/zetta-js-starter.git
 ```

-  > Make sure to checkout step-0 with `git checkout step-0` to get started with a blank project
+  > Make sure to checkout step-0 with `git checkout -f step-0` to get started with a blank project

   > **TIP**
   > Make sure you run this command in the beaglebone's terminal in your browser from the Cloud9 IDE.
 Do not do this from your regular terminal on your computer.